 Policies

-Post flyers or signage in the Libraries only on public bulletin boards.
+Post flyers on public bulletin boards.

 Columbia University Libraries is grateful for the generosity of its donors and welcomes gifts of materials that will significantly advance the scholarly, research, and teaching mission of the University.